Claude API Pricing Guide — May 2026

 Choosing the right Claude model is the single most impactful cost decision you will make.
 Running Opus when Haiku would suffice can inflate your bill by 60x.
 Here is a practical breakdown of when each tier makes sense.

-Claude Sonnet is the workhorse for production applications.
-It handles multi-step reasoning, code generation, summarization, and conversational AI with quality that approaches Opus at one-fifth the cost.
+Claude Sonnet 4.6 is the workhorse for production applications.
+It handles multi-step reasoning, code generation, summarization, and conversational AI with quality that approaches Opus at a fraction of the cost.
 Most teams should default to Sonnet and only escalate to Opus for tasks where Sonnet measurably underperforms.
 At $3/$15 per million tokens, a chatbot handling 10,000 conversations per day with 2,000 tokens each costs roughly $960/month.

 Cost Optimization Tips